nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # How to use this guide

 First time using InTrack?
 We highly recommend reading this user guide in order.
-If you come across unfamiliar terms used in this user guide, their definitions may be found in the [Glossary](#glossary).

 Searching for information about specific features?
 You might find it helpful to navigate to the relevant sections via the Table of Contents below for more detailed explanations of individual features.